Health and Behavior

 - Identify factors affecting an individual’s ability to change.

-- Describe techniques that healthcare professionals use to facilitate behavioral change.
+- Describe communication techniques that healthcare professionals use to facilitate behavioral change.

 TABLE OF CONTENTS